t-swan/Adafruit_SSD1351_Photon/README.md

 # Adafruit SSD1351 Color OLED library

-Works with the [1.5 inch](https://www.adafruit.com/products/1431), [1.27 inch](https://www.adafruit.com/products/684), and [0.96 inch](https://www.adafruit.com/products/684) OLED breakout boards.
+Confirmed working with the [1.5 inch](https://www.adafruit.com/products/1431), and should also work with the [1.27 inch](https://www.adafruit.com/products/684), and [0.96 inch](https://www.adafruit.com/products/684) OLED breakout boards.

-This is extracted from https://github.com/mikeseeh/photon-demo-oled-sdcard and set up for the Spark Web IDE.

-The library is based on https://github.com/adafruit/Adafruit-SSD1351-library but appears to have some significant differences.
+This is based on https://github.com/mikeseeh/photon-demo-oled-sdcard and https://github.com/adafruit/Adafruit-SSD1351-library and 99.9% of the credit goes to those authors.

-License and examples were taken from Adafruit without modification.
+## microSD Card is not currently supported

+I fiddled with the code for a little while but couldn't convince it to work.
+Some folks apparently have, though: https://community.particle.io/t/particle-photon-oled-screen-and-sd-card-demo/18145